Chymyst/chymyst-core/docs/chymyst01.md

 and to print the final result only when we reach the total expected number of the `data(...)` molecules.
 Let us see how to implement this.

-Since reactions do not have mutable state, the information about the remaining `data(...)` molecules has to be carried on the `sum(...)` molecule.
+Since reactions do not hold any mutable state, the information about the remaining `data(...)` molecules has to be carried on the `sum(...)` molecule.
 So, we will define the `sum(...)` molecule with type `(Int, Int)`, where the second integer will be the number of `data(...)` molecules that remain to be consumed.

 The reaction `data + sum` should proceed only when we know that some `data(...)` molecules are still remaining.